An old fashioned brick path...

 elaborate on the border plantings.
 This spring

-Adding color, texture and fragrance
+It's all about adding color, texture and fragrance to your yard!

 This was probably the most inspiring part of